Britain's FTSE knocked back by sluggish UK construction data

 That followed the publication of two surveys on Thursday saying British house prices rose strongly in August, pushed up by a lack of property coming onto the market.

-Britain’s FTSE 100 ended 0.6 percent lower at 6,117.76 points, with investors displaying caution ahead of a U.S. Federal Reserve meeting next week to make a decision on interest rates.
+Britain’s FTSE 100 was down 0.3 percent at 6,135.51 at 1432 GMT, broadly in line with other European indexes, with investors displaying caution ahead of a U.S. Federal Reserve meeting next week to make a decision on interest rates.

 “The fact that we haven’t been able to hold on to the gains that we’ve seen in the first part of the week suggests that I think investors remain very unsure,” said Michael Hewson, chief market analyst at CMC Markets UK.